 In this context, the Committee has met and held discussions with management and the independent registered public accounting firm.
 Management represented to the Committee that the Company's consolidated financial statements in the Annual Report were prepared in accordance with accounting principles generally accepted in the United States, and the Committee has reviewed and discussed the consolidated financial statements in the Annual Report with management and the independent registered public accounting firm.
-The Committee discussed with the independent registered accounting firm matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committees).
+The Committee discussed with the independent registered accounting firm matters required to be discussed by Statement on Auditing Standards No. 61, as amended by Statement on Auditing Standards No. 90 (Communication with Audit Committees).